It is under the dash. Here is what I was able to find for you:

 Inspect all air seals on the components and firewall and replace any that are damaged.

-To install: Install the heater core into the air plenum chamber.
+Install the heater core into the air plenum chamber.

 Position the heater air plenum against the firewall from the passenger compartment.